Inside This Article:

 How loss trends are impacting insurance coverage

 As claims become more costly, insurers are increasingly adjusting how they structure coverage for small businesses.
-“We are seeing carriers try to mitigate these losses with the deductibles they are putting in place and with water damage sublimits,” Ballew said.
-Sublimits are often applied to properties that have experienced prior water losses, he said, and businesses with repeated losses may face more restrictive terms or policy non-renewals.
+Higher deductibles and water damage sublimits are among the measures carriers are using to manage loss exposure.
+Properties with prior water losses may be more likely to face sublimits, while businesses with repeated claims may encounter more restrictive terms or non-renewal decisions.

 According to Nisenbaum, the Excess & Surplus (E&S) lines market is increasingly being used to find solutions for these commercial risks, offering more flexibility to address exposures such as prior losses, older buildings, or wildfire and water exposures.
 The E&S market accounted for less than 15% of total U.S. commercial insurance premium before 2020 and is now closer to 25%, he said.